cwest/caseywest.com/_posts/2015-01-07-responsibly-use-peek-to-inspect-rails.md

 The trouble is I definitely don't want to install Peek on production, or in my test environments, and the [peek usage] instructions would, indeed, require me to do so for a few key reasons: initializers, routes, assets, and views.
 Using peek requires a few steps of setup in your application.
 Each of the areas I enumerated requires peek to be a loaded gem in the environment you're running on.

-My first attempt to work around this involved wrapping calls with a [`defined?`] tests.
+My first attempt to work around this involved wrapping calls with a [`defined?`] test.
 For example, in `config/routes.rb`:

 ~~~ruby
 mount Peek::Railtie => '/peek' if defined?(Peek)